modicio/modicio/README.md

 ![Scala CI](https://github.com/modicio/modicio/workflows/Scala%20CI/badge.svg)
 [![codecov](https://codecov.io/gh/modicio/modicio/branch/main/graph/badge.svg?token=TY4TLWUGSG)](https://codecov.io/gh/modicio/modicio)

 > :ambulance: **As of right now, modicio is a scientific prototype and under frequent refactoring, so please refrain from using it in production yet.
-Stable releases will be marked accordingly.**
+Stable releases will be marked accordingly.
+The metamodel will be finalised in an upcoming release.**

 # modicio